The One Where Monica Redesigns Her Bathroom

 Tip: Embrace your inner Cath Kidston with a single kitsch print detail - be it patterned wallpaper or a chintzy washstand jug and bowl.

 The bathroom answers the fundamental needs of your daily routine.
 Changing things up may be the best DIY move you can make in your home if you're in need of a little spiritual reboot.
 But matching the style and detail to your tastes is essential if you want to feel comfortable in the littlest room.

 Why not have another look over the bathroom styles above and see which one best fits your space.
 You can't cover everything up with a toilet brush, Joey!

 No matter how you choose to decor your bathroom, you deserve to do so in any beautiful setting.
-QS Supplies offers a fantastic selection of whirlpool baths, shower baths, bathroom vanity, bathroom taps, bathroom furniture, and heated towel rails, all at unmatched prices.
+QS Supplies offers a fantastic selection of whirlpool baths, shower baths, bathroom vanity, his-and-her bathroom vanities, bathroom taps, bathroom furniture, and heated towel rails, all at unmatched prices.